icgc-dcc/dcc-cm/docker/dcc-portal-demo/README.md

 Run
 ---

-To start a container after the data import step has been successfully execute the following command should be used:
+To start a container after the data import step has been successfully, execute the following command:

 ```shell
 docker run -v </path/to/mount/point>:/mnt/dcc_data -p 8080:8080 -p 9090:9090 -it --rm icgcdcc/dcc-portal-demo start <public_ip_address_of_the_docker_host>